Now that you’ve bought a micro four thirds camera, you’re probably looking to get the best micro four thirds lenses for travel photography.

 When traveling, I really prefer to pack light so I’ll be focusing on what to carry if you want a minimal setup.
 Not everybody wants to go light, but I’m traveling long-term these day, so less is more, all day everyday.

 I’m also a hobbyist, not a pro, so I aim for budget to mid-range choices.
-If your budget is higher, I mention some upgrade picks but try to steer away from the higher priced specialty lenses.
+If your budget is higher, I mention some upgrade picks but personally, I try to steer away from the higher priced specialty lenses.
+Like I said, less is more and versatile is better than specialty.

 What matters for Travel Photography